Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Saturated fats

 Saturated fats are known as the “unhealthy” or “bad” fats due to strong evidence correlating saturated fats and cardiovascular disease.
 But the degree of “unhealthiness” of saturated fats is currently up for debate.
-Many of the anti-seed-oilers will claim that animal fats like butter (which are saturated) are healthier than seed oils.
+Many of the anti-seed-oilers will claim that animal fats like butter (which are largely saturated) are healthier than seed oils.
 We will debunk this later on in this post, but a little spoiler - evidence suggests that replacing saturated fats with unsaturated fats can lower cholesterol levels.

-The types of oils that are high in saturated fat are coconut oil (nope, coconut oil is not as magical as it is claimed to be) and palm oil.
+The types of oils that are high in saturated fat include coconut oil (nope, coconut oil is not as magical as it is claimed to be) and palm oil.
 But it is important to note that all oils contain some of each type of fat.
 Olive oil, for example is known to be very heart-healthy and high in monounsaturated fats, and it is, but it does also contain some saturated fat.

-This is why there is no use obsessing over the nutrient composition of food.
+This is why there is no use obsessing over the nutrient composition of singular foods.
 You likely are not eating bowls full of butter or oils and therefor it can be tough to say that any of these types of fats will be a cause of any health conditions.
 The way that our individual bodies respond to nutrients is also dependent on genetics and various other factors.
 One way of eating that works for the “carnivore dieter” may not work so well for others.
 Nutrition is not “one size fits all”.

 What are seed oils?